 A vote of the Board of Trustees and Legislative Act changes the institution's name to Green Mountain College.
-The Alumni Association's name was changed to the Green Mountain College Alumni Association, and remains as such today.
+The Alumni Association's name was changed to the Green Mountain College Alumni Association.

 The Distinguished Alumni and Distinguished Service Awards are established to honor alumni whose career accomplishments have gained widespread recognition and have performed long and valuable services to their alma mater.
 These awards are given to one or more awardees at the annual Alumni Banquet.
 The first alumna so honored was Anne Brushaber Stormont '48

 President of the Alumni Board begins serving concurrently as a voting Trustee.